Lightning-AI/torchmetrics/docs/source/pages/lightning.rst

 .. note::

-    Modular metrics contain internal states that belong to only one DataLoader/Dataset.
-In case you are using multiple dataloaders, it is recommended to initialize a separate modular metric instances for each dataloader and use them separately.
+    Modular metrics contain internal states that should belong to only one DataLoader.
+In case you are using multiple DataLoaders, it is recommended to initialize a separate modular metric instances for each DataLoader and use them separately.

     .. testcode:: python